Quantcast

 Rose Ward, the chamber’s vice president and owner of NFocus Management Group, LLC, was master of ceremonies.

-“If you don’t have funds, you run out of steam quickly,” Ward told the Press.
+“If you don’t have funds, you run out of steam quickly,” Ward said.
 “We hope to be able to dedicate a lot of time to this.
 Small nonprofits don’t have a lot of staff and need the help.”

-Anthony Quinones, also a chamber member who is playing a role in the development of a foundation, told the Press, “Foundations are agents of change.
+Anthony Quinones, also a chamber member who is playing a role in the development of a foundation, said, “Foundations are agents of change.
 This is going to help us bring change to small businesses and to the larger community as well.”

 “This will drive revenue,” Quinones said.

-The LIAACC got its start almost 20 years ago in the Freeport library.
-Only a few people attended meetings.
+The LIAACC started almost 20 years ago in the Freeport library.
+Only a few people attended meetings then.
 The organization now has about 400 members and an office in downtown Garden City.